premake/premake-core/website/docs/excludefrombuild.md

-Excludes a project from the build.
+Excludes a project from the build or a source file from a configuration.

 ```lua
 excludefrombuild "On"